GainDAO/token/README.md

 We use vesting schedules with a configurable cliff and continuous vesting over time (it is possible to claim tokens on every blocks).
 Tokens start vesting only when the cliff is reached.

+## Distribution
+A contract that can be used to distribute tokens at a rate that has a linear inverse relation to the total number of tokens distributed at a certain moment